GavAng/wordle_gui/README.md

 ## Setup Instructions

-1. Install the *functools* module by running:
+1. Install *Tkinter* by running:

-> pip install functools
+> python -m pip install functools

 2. Run *mainWordle.py*
 3. Use your keyboard or the on-screen keyboard to play the game